mStybowski/Breally/README.md

 # Breally

-Breally is a small project developed for recruitment purposes.
+Breally is a small project based on React.
 It dynamically fetches data from API to render some HTML.

 **Framework:** React v17 using React Router v5